essoen/essoen.github.io/content/blog/2025/02-03-leadership-as-a-platform.md

 draft: true
 date: 2025-02-03T11:41:31.110Z
 ---
+A couple of years ago I was involved in utilized the ideas from [Team Topologies in reorganizing the consultancy where I work](https://www.svorstol.com/blog/2021/02-14-team-top-at-capra/).
 Recently, Manuel Pais, co-author of *Team Topologies*, used my company as an example of something we’ve both called **Leadership as a Platform**.
 You can see us mentioned [here](https://www.youtube.com/watch?v=k5SUWdrlTfs&list=PLLwpyIL5FI9wahgmw324EAllojHvOqtb2&t=1376s).

 I've been deeply involved in shifting how we see ourselves—as a **platform**—and ensuring we maintain that perspective.
 Instead of treating leadership as a position or a set of management tasks, we emphasize that **anyone** can take leadership.
 It’s about stepping up, driving alignment, and enabling others to succeed.